CollectiWise/owlab/README.md

 **The Opencog and ScoringRule Interface (API)**

-The following functions are the beginning of an interfact that implements a new type of Logical Prediction Market, which is a generalization of a combinatorial prediction market, built on opencog and PLN (Probabilistic Logic Networks).
+The following functions are the beginning of an interface that implements a new type of Logical Prediction Market, which is a generalization of a combinatorial prediction market, built on opencog and PLN (Probabilistic Logic Networks).

  gcr.io/collectiwise/flask-oc:latest